 I love you, because you took the time to listen to her tell you the whole truth (5:33).
 What did you hear?
 How long did it take to hear twelve years worth of hurt, fear, anxiety, disappointment, and disillusionment from a woman who had not been allowed to talk to anyone for over a decade?
 And what was Jairus, this important synagogue ruler with a little girl on the brink of death, doing while You listened to her?
 Pacing?
 Doing some tugging of his own on the hem of Your garment?

 But my Jesus, You listened to her!
 And when you had heard “the whole truth,” You called her “daughter” (5:34).

 How I love that You would not be hurried.
 And oh my Lord, how many times have I cut short a conversation because of the terribly important places I had to go, and the terribly important people I had to please?
 That’s the whole truth about me this morning.
-You hear it, and call me Your son.
+You hear it, and yet you still call me Your son.

 And Jesus, I love You for speaking words of resurrection to Jairus’s daughter.
 You spoke them tenderly (“Talitha”—little girl.
 “Cumi—rise).
 You spoke them in Aramaic— a language she would understand.